France Elections, Marine Le Pen is the favorite

 Marine Le Pen’s party needs at least 289 seats to obtain a majority in the French Parliament and the far right currently looks set to make big gains thanks to a successful campaign in the European elections.
 Opinion polls should be taken with a pinch of salt, warns Politico, but Rassemblement National (RN) and its allies could win between 220 and 260 seats according to current projections.
 That would be a record increase from the 88 MPs they currently have.

-If the far right obtained a majority in Parliament, the French president would have to enter into a ”cohabitation” agreement with the Rassemblement national and appoint a far-right prime minister.
+If the far right wins a majority in parliament, the French president would have to enter into a “cohabitation” agreement with the Rassemblement National and appoint a far-right prime minister.
 Jordan Bardellathe president of the Rassemblement national, has said several times that he will not seek to lead a government unless he has an absolute majority.
 This presumably means he will need coalition partners, unless it is an electoral strategy to achieve a large turnout.

-The far right has already reached an agreement with Eric Ciotti, leader of the center-right party Les Républicains, to support some like-minded conservatives so that they do not compete with each other in some constituencies.
-For the absolute majority, however, he would still need to obtain the support of other LR parliamentarians or of the Reconquest party, also of the far right, but its leader is hostile to Le Pen.
-The alliance between the centre-right and the far right is however a great ideological victory for the Rassemblement nationalbut it has also triggered a strong backlash among conservatives horrified that the party of presidents like Charles de Gaulle and Jacques Chirac is making deals with the far right.
+The far right has already made an agreement with Éric Ciottileader of the center-right party Les Républicains, to support some like-minded conservatives so that they do not compete with each other in some constituencies.
+For an absolute majority, however, he would still need to get the support of other LR MPs or the Reconquest party, also far-right, but its leader is hostile to Le Pen.
+The alliance between the centre-right and the far right is nevertheless a great ideological victory for the Rassemblement nationalbut it has also triggered a strong backlash among conservatives horrified that the party of presidents like Charles de Gaulle and Jacques Chirac is making deals with the far right.

-But how much will Le Pen invest in coalition talks, given her desire to keep her political capital intact ahead of the 2027 presidential election?
-If her party leads a government that has a bumpy ride, it could hurt her chances of leading the Elysée.
+But how much will Le Pen invest in coalition talks, given her desire to keep her political capital intact ahead of the 2027 presidential elections?
+If his party leads a government that has a bumpy ride, it could reduce his chances of leading the Elysée.

-The Ensemble, the coalition supporting the French president, includes his Renaissance party, the centrist MoDem and the centre-right Horizons party.
-Ensemble currently controls 250 seats in parliament, but is suffering a decline in support.
-Current projections see Ensemble MPs falling to fewer than 110 seats in the 577-strong National Assembly, squeezed by both the left and the far right.
+Ensemble, the coalition backing the French president, comprises his Renaissance party, the centrist MoDem and the center-right Horizons party.
+Ensemble currently controls 250 seats in parliament, but its support has been declining.
+Current projections are for Ensemble to have fewer than 110 seats in the 577-person National Assembly, squeezed by both the left and the far right.
 For the first time, Macron’s coalition is not running as a single party.
-Horizons, the party led by former Prime Minister Édouard Philippe which has presidential ambitions, is going it alone but could rejoin a coalition after the elections.
+Horizons, the party led by former Prime Minister Édouard Philippe who has presidential ambitions, is going it alone, but could rejoin a coalition after the election.

 Macron, the polls and the other front

-Although Macron’s coalition is third in nationwide polls, there is still some glimmer of hope that it will not be completely swept away in the first round.
-A high turnout means three candidates are likely to advance to the second round in up to 170 constituencies, according to recent projections.
+Although Macron’s coalition is third in the polls nationwide, there is still some hope that it will not be completely wiped out in the first round.
+High turnout means that three candidates will likely advance to the second round in up to 170 constituencies, according to recent projections.
 This is both a blessing and a curse for Macron’s liberals and the left-wing alliance.
-The third-best-placed candidates in three-way contests dominated by the far right will face pressure to withdraw and rally behind the second-best placer to defeat the National Rally candidate.
+The third-best candidates in the three-way races dominated by the far right will face pressure to withdraw and rally behind the second-best to defeat the National Rally’s candidate.

-With unexpected speed, France’s left-wing parties then put aside their squabbles and united before the vote.
-Following an agreement, the far-left France insoumise (LFI), the Socialist Party, the Communist Party and the Greens are running single candidates in 546 constituencies across France.
-The alliance, called the New Popular Front, is a revised version of the 2022 Nupes alliance, conceived by Mélenchon.
-This time, however, the socialists are a much more powerful partner following the successful campaign of the socialist-backed candidate Raphael Glucksmann in the European elections.
-Of the 546 candidates who will represent the new alliance, 229 will be supported by France insoumise, compared to 175 for the socialists, 92 for the Greens and 50 for the communists.
+With unexpected speed, France’s left-wing parties have therefore put aside their quarrels and united ahead of the vote.
+Following an agreement, the far-left France Insoumise (LFI), the Socialist Party, the Communist Party and the Greens are fielding individual candidates in 546 constituencies across France.
+The alliance, called the New Popular Front, is a revamped version of Mélenchon’s 2022 Nupes alliance.
+This time, however, the Socialists are a much more powerful partner following the successful campaign of Socialist-backed candidate Raphael Glucksmann in the European elections.
+Of the 546 candidates who will represent the new alliance, 229 will be supported by France Insoumise, compared to 175 for the Socialists, 92 for the Greens and 50 for the Communists.

-The New Popular Front is certainly attracting voters, with current projections for the alliance to win 180 to 210 seats.
-True, it needs 289 for a majority, and the left would need to form a coalition if it were to propose a prime minister who would win parliamentary approval.
-But such calculations will amount to nothing if the Socialists and France Insoumise, who disagree on key issues such as Ukraine and Gaza, fail to put aside their differences.
-With the moderate Glucksmann and others saying they would never accept Mélenchon as prime minister, that may be a step too far.
+The New Popular Front is certainly attracting voters, as current projections see the alliance winning 180 to 210 seats.
+It is true that 289 are needed to obtain a majority and the left would need to form a coalition if it aimed to propose a prime minister who obtains parliamentary approval.
+But such calculations will amount to nothing if the socialists and France insoumise, at odds on key issues such as Ukraine and Gaza, fail to put their differences aside.
+With the moderate Glucksmann and others having said they will never accept Mélenchon as prime minister, that may be a step too far.

 #France #Elections #Marine #Pen #favorite